 - Repurpose things.
 Next time you want to throw something away, think twice.
 Can you turn this item into something else and give it a new life?
 For instance, you can easily turn a pair of ripped jeans into a nice pair of shorts!

-- Find home items second-hand.
-Whatever you need to buy for your home (clothes, furniture, appliances, books), try to look for it second-hand first.
+- Find the things you need second-hand.
+Whatever you need to buy (clothes, furniture, appliances, books), try to look for it second-hand first, for instance at thrift stores.
 It’ll save tons of resources, and prevent things from going to landfills.
-Second-hand shopping helps save the planet!
+Buying things second-hand has countless environmental benefits!

 - Reuse scrap paper.
 Old papers that are printed on one side or used envelopes are amazing for making lists!
 And you save trees and forests doing so!